Higher Kac-Moody algebras and moduli spaces of G-bundles: Introduction

 In our case (Theorem \ref{thm:gamma-P}), we still use a version of this formula (with integration over $S^{2n-1}$, done algebraically) but the classes we get have total degree $2$ and so give central extensions, regardless of $n$.
 This happens because we take into account the grading on the dg-algebra, In this sense our derived approach embeds $\Map(S^{2n-1},\gen)$ into an object whose properties are closer to those of $\Map(S^1,\gen)$.

 All this suggests that our higher Kac-Moody algebras should have an interesting representation theory.

-\paragraph {(0.6)} As in the 1-dimensional case, a key intermediate step for us is a local analog of the Riemann-Roch theorem (Corollary \ref{cor:localRR}).
+\paragraph {(0.6)} As in the 1-dimensional case, a key intermediate step in identifying the central extension acting on the determinant bundle, is given by a local analog of the Riemann-Roch theorem (Corollary \ref{cor:localRR}).
 It has the form of comparison of two central extensions of $\gen_n^\bullet$ for $\gen=\gl(r)$: one given by a version of \eqref{eq:integral}, the other induced from the ``Tate class" of the the endomorphism dg-algebra of the Tate complex $(\Aen_n^\bullet)^{\oplus r}$.
 For $r=1$ this statement can be seen as an analog, in our simplified adelic formalism, of the main result of Beilinson \cite {beilinson-adeles}.
 Since we deal with the current algebras only, we detect only the Chern character; the Todd genus will naturally appear, as in \cite{feigin-tsygan-RR}, after we include the dg-algebra $R\Gamma(D_n^\circ, \TT)$, see (0.8) below.

 \paragraph {(0.7)} We use three main technical tools.
 The first one is the general theory of derived stacks \cite{toen-vezzosi}.
 It is necessary for us to work freely with quite general derived stacks and even prestacks in order to study, for instance, the group object corresponding to $\gen_n^\bullet$.
 This is an (infinite dimensional) derived group $G(D_n^\circ)$, see Proposition \ref{prop:Lie-alg-G-hat}.
 In particular, for dealing with various infinitesimal constructions (even such seemingly simple ones as ``passing from a group to its Lie algebra") we need to use Lurie's formalism of formal moduli problems \cite{lurie-dagx}.